VibrasticLab/ehealth-iot/reports/flagship_reports.md

 Detailed setup instructions can be found [here](https://github.com/VibrasticLab/ehealth-iot/blob/master/reports/rpi_setup.md)

 **Notes**: Instructions available here are done in ArchLinux.
-You may use Manjaro or even Ubuntu/LinuxMint but now Windows.
+You may use Manjaro or even Ubuntu/LinuxMint but not Windows.